 - Stop Trading on Congressional Knowledge (STOCK) Act: Congresswoman Slaughter first introduced the STOCK Act in 2006 and was instrumental in getting the legislation passed and signed into law on April 4, 2012.
 The bill prohibits the use of non-public information for private profit, specifically targeting insider trading by members of Congress, their staff, and other government employees.

 - Political Intelligence Transparency Act: The congresswoman first introduced the Political Intelligence Transparency Act in 2014.
-The legislation would amend the Lobbying Disclosure Act of 1995 to require the disclosure of political intelligence activities.
+The legislation would require the disclosure of political intelligence activities.
 The bill would also add political intelligence to the same “revolving door” restrictions that apply to former federal officials.

-- Supreme Court Ethics Act: Congresswoman Slaughter continues to fight to have the Supreme Court follow all five canons of the Code of Conduct for United States Judges adopted by the Judicial Conference of the United States.
-To achieve this, Congresswoman Slaughter, along with 31 members of Congress, urged Chief Justice John Roberts to voluntarily adopt the Code of Conduct.
-The congresswoman also introduced the Supreme Court Ethics Act, which would require the Court to adopt the ethical standards imposed on all other federal judges.
+- Supreme Court Ethics Act: Congresswoman Slaughter continues to fight to have the Supreme Court follow all five canons of the Code of Conduct for United States Judges.
+To achieve this, the congresswoman introduced the Supreme Court Ethics Act, which would require the Court to adopt the ethical standards imposed on all other federal judges.